-Note: The Master’s Programme in Film and Television, major in Film and Television Producing will not accept new students for the 2016-2017 academic year.
+Master's Programme in Film and Television - Film and Television Producing

 Goal of education